masesgroup/KNet/README.md

 * V1.4.4+: From version 1.4.4 there is a new project, named KNetPS, which permits to write PowerShell client scripts for an Apache Kafka cluster and many other things, [here full usage](src/net/Documentation/articles/usagePS.md).
 * V1.4.7+: From version 1.4.7 there is a new project, named KNetConnect, to execute Apache Kafka Connect related jobs, [here full usage](src/net/Documentation/articles/usageConnect.md).
+* V1.5.4+: From version 1.5.4 there are new packages dedicated to [KNet Serializer/Deserializer](src/net/Documentation/articles/usageSerDes.md)

 ---